What Are the Different Types of Tires?

 Summer Tires

 As their name suggests, these types of tires are made for warmer climates.
 If you never have to deal with freezing weather, you can get better value from a pair of summer tires than you can with something more generic, like all-season.
-Summer tires are more effective when driving through water and when driving on dry road surfaces.
+Summer types of car tires are more effective when driving through water and when driving on dry road surfaces.
 The tires feature a rubber compound that is durable and designed to hold up well at higher temperatures.

-Highway
+Highway Tires

 All-Terrain Tires

-These specialized tires are built for trail riding and going through dirt and mud.
+These types of tires are built for trail riding and going through dirt and mud.
 The tires feature deep and wide treads that will dig into soft terrain to offer a reliable hold.
 These types of tires rely on a complex tread pattern to do their work, and they feature such an aggressive tread design that you can rely on it to grip dirt, grass, mud, and other soft surfaces reliably.
 These tire types are not made for regular road driving conditions and should be avoided on the highway whenever you can.

 Winter Tires

 These types of car tires are crafted to give you the best grip and traction at extremely low temperatures.
 The tires are made from a softer rubber compound that remains pliable at low temperatures.
 Many winter tires also come with studs or the option to add studs that bite into ice.
-If you use these tires, it's important to be aware that studs aren't allowed on many different types of roads.
+If you use these tire types, it's important to be aware that studs aren't allowed on many different types of roads.
 Winter tires are the safest for you to use when driving in snowy and icy conditions.

 Spare Tires